 - Check your MyCUInfo to be sure you do not have any "holds" on registration.
 Any holds will be shown on the left side of the page after navigating to the Student tab.
 If the hold relates to a pre-registration item, please see these Instructions for completing Pre-Registration items.

-- Update your personal contact information on MyCUInfo at the bottom of the screen after navigating to your “Student Center.”
+- Update your personal contact information on MyCUInfo at the bottom of the screen after .navigating to your “Student Center.”